Sunny Health & Fitness SF-BH6629 Roman Chair

 Sunny Health & Fitness is renowned for making high-quality home gym equipment.
 We often feature their products in our buying guides, so we knew to check them out on the search for the best back machine.
 This product – the Sunny Health & Fitness SF-BH6629 – is probably the back machine with the simplest design on this list.
 It serves just one purpose – to extend your back.

 With a maximum weight limit of 250lbs, it’s not the most heavy-duty back machine on this list.
 On the plus side, the height is adjustable, so you can ensure that it’s at the right height to work your back properly.
 It also has comfortable high-density pads to support your hips and slip-resistant handlebars.
+You may also like some of these amazing under desk treadmills from our list, so check them out.

 Maximum weight limit – 250lbs